ZiyiDuan/ZiyiDuan.github.io/source/research/index.md

 &nbsp;

->* How do our brains track multiple goals within working memory?
+>* How do we allocate limited working memory resources to achieve behavioral goals?

-With resource constrain, WM can hold limited information online.
-However, in complex real life, we always have multiple goals to achieve.
-I am interested in how our brains track multiple goals and prioritize different goals at different time?
-How can we flexibly control information online and offline?
-How does WM coordinate different goals and guide our decisions?
+WM is well-known for its limited capacity.
+Prominent studies and models focus on the static storage limits.
+However, I am more interested in the dynamic resource allocation process.
+How do we use limited WM capacity to track multiple goals across different time?
+How can we flexibly control our internal attention and prioritize different aspects?
+What is the computational mechanism underlying resource allocation?

 &nbsp;

 >* How does past experience interact with current working memory?

 WM serves as a bridge between past, current, and future.
-I am interested in how learning impacts the current representations of WM and how neural dynamics during WM shape the formation of lasting memories.
+I am also interested in how learning impacts the current representations of WM and how neural dynamics during WM shape the formation of lasting memories.
 How does long-term memory asist WM to guide our current behaviors?
 How do we coordinate conflicts between WM and long-term memory.